Charles Starkweather: Relationship with Caril Ann Fugate

 In 1956, at eighteen, Starkweather was introduced to thirteen-year-old Caril Ann Fugate.
 Starkweather dropped out of high school in his senior year and took a job at a newspaper warehouse because it was near Fugate's school; he began to visit her every day after school.
 Starkweather taught Fugate how to drive, and one day she crashed the car belonging to Starkweather's father, who banished Starkweather from the family home.
 Starkweather quit his warehouse job and became a garbage collector.

-Starkweather began developing a nihilistic worldview, believing that his current situation was the final determinant of how he would live the rest of his life, while striving only to satisfy his biological needs and acquire power over others.
+Starkweather began developing a nihilistic worldview, believing that his current situation was the final determinant of how he would live the rest of his life doing whatever he desired.
 He began plotting bank robberies, and settled on a personal philosophy: "Dead people are all on the same level".

 First murder

 Late on November 30, 1957, Starkweather became angry at Robert Colvert, a service station attendant in Lincoln, for refusing to sell him a stuffed animal on credit.
-He returned several times during the night to purchase small items, until finally, brandishing a shotgun, he forced Colvert to give him $100 from the till.
-He drove Colvert to a remote area, where they struggled over the gun, injuring Colvert before Starkweather killed him with several shots.
+He returned several times during the night to purchase small items until finally, brandishing a shotgun, he forced Colvert to give him $100 from the till.
+He then abducted and drove Colvert to a remote area, where they struggled over the gun, injuring Colvert before Starkweather killed him with several shots to the head.